 Alan Meaney has worked with sound for many years in many different aspects.
 Currently working as an independent radio producer,presenter and trainer, he is also an accomplished sound recordist and editor.
 Alan is fascinated by sound, and is open to collaborating on new audio projects.

-Alan’s radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Canterbury in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017.
-Heads Up series on positive mental health was the winner of CRAOL Awards 2016 – Distinction in the category of Commissioned Programming.
+Alan’s radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Kent in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017 and 2018.
+Heads Up, a series on positive mental health was the winner of CRAOL Awards 2016 – Distinction in the category of Commissioned Programming.

 His first RTE Documentary on One ‘In Tom Crean’s Footsteps’ aired on RTE Radio One in August 2017.
-Reverberations, a 6 part poetry series and Pod Only Knows, a series about podcasts featured on RTE Radio One Extra.
+Reverberations, a 6 part poetry series and Pod Only Knows, a series about podcasts featured on RTE Radio One Extra in 2017.
 Two of his radio dramas were broadcast on Newstalk 106-108FM.

 He was the production manager for Galway’s Flirt FM for 3 years and continues to produce and present Grounded a weekly music show for the station.
 He was head of production at Athlone Community Radio for 5 years.
 He was membership officer for AIRPI – Association of Independent Radio Producers Ireland for 3 years.